apollographql/apollo-tooling/packages/apollo/README.md

 OPTIONS
   -c, --config=config        Path to your Apollo config file

-  -g, --graph=graph          The ID of the graph in Apollo Graph Manager
+  -g, --graph=graph          The ID of the graph in Apollo for which to
-                             for which to delete an implementing service.
+                             delete an implementing service.
+Overrides
-                             Overrides config file if set.
+                             config file if set.

   -v, --variant=variant      The variant to delete the implementing
                              service from